Stuycs-K/final-project-9-lint-watkinsg/WORKLOG.md

 ### date 6/10

-finish visualization for MorseCode and screen change when switching between ciphers
+finish visualization for MorseCode and screen change when switching between ciphers fix hillcipher previous error

 ### date 6/11

-finish visualization for Caesar and update prototype work on uml and log everything aka all the extraneous stuff
+finish visualization for Caesar and update prototype work on uml and log everything aka all the extraneous stuff add newkey function to caesar and hide the button for morse